-Erin Thady is the survey and volunteer coordinator for the Smithsonian Conservation Biology Institute's Virginia Working Landscapes program.
+Erin Shibley is the Survey and Volunteer Coordinator for the Smithsonian's National Zoo and Conservation Biology Institute's Virginia Working Landscapes program.
 Virginia Working Landscapes is a Smithsonian-led research program that promotes the conservation of native biodiversity and sustainable land-use through research, education and community engagement.
-Thady’s role is to coordinate and promote ecological monitoring activities and serve as a key liaison between SCBI, citizen scientists, landowners, research collaborators and agency/NGO partners.
+Shibley’s role is to coordinate and promote ecological monitoring activities and serve as a key liaison between NZCBI, citizen scientists, landowners, research collaborators and agency/NGO partners.

 Along with a team of ecologists, Shibley supports Virginia Working Landscapes’ research-based program that works with community volunteers to collect standardized inventory and long-term ecological data with the purpose of informing conservation approaches for native biodiversity.
 Her focus is to coordinate and execute biodiversity monitoring surveys on sites in the Northern Virginia Piedmont and Shenandoah Valley region.
 She conducts field surveys, implements internal and external research projects, and summarizes research results to share with resource specialists and land managers.
 Additionally, Shibley manages the recruitment, training, and site assignments for VWL’s citizen science network.